 To be eligible, the documentary collection must be archived in a DELAMAN archive and provide rich audio and video documentation, keywords, comprehensive metadata, and explanatory material or guides, as well as transcription, translation and annotation of a subset of the collection.

-Update: The first DELAMAN Franz Boas award has been given to Sonja Riesberg for her work on the CELD corpus, see the statement from the selection panel here.
+Update: The first DELAMAN Franz Boas award has been given to Sonja Riesberg in 2017 for her work on the CELD corpus, see the statement from the selection panel here.